ckrichardson/declarative-angular/README.md

 Unit Tests may be run with
 `npm run test`

+Run with the `--code-coverage=true` to generate a code coverage report

 ## Folder Structure

 The folder structure paradigm draws from angular's suggested structure at https://angular.io/guide/file-structure.